Meeting Time: March 02, 2022 at 9:00am PST

 • Default_avatar

-Jerry Munn over 2 years ago
+Jerry Munn almost 3 years ago

 regarding 3a This is yet another bait and switch Some farmers have hired biologists to conduct bio-assessments for their project sites and submitted supporting documentation to give assurances to Staff that additional CDFW review was not needed in some cases.
 Not all projects need to be referred to CDFW even if the farms did a contiguous expansion within 200 ft of the boundary limitations.